 The Secret to Enjoying Cold Weather Rides

-I saw a motorcyclist out riding this weekend on my way through North Dakota.
-It was 42 degrees (almost to my personal minimum of 45!).
+I saw a motorcyclist out riding this weekend.
+It was 42 degrees at the time.

 It made me think about riding.
 More specifically, it made me think about riding in cold weather.
 Doing so can be less than enjoyable if you're not prepared.
 So what is the secret to enjoying cool weather rides?